 - “Old Lean Dude” - Bruce Hamilton

 You might know Bruce as the “Toast Kaizen Guy,” but as the leader of GMBP.org, he’s been blogging since late 2010 and, as you can tell from the blog’s name, he’s a pretty low key guy.
 A recent post that I enjoyed and commented on: The Emperor’s New Huddle Boards.

 - Jamie Flinchbaugh

 Jamie is involved in many things, including as an investor and advisory board member for KaiNexus (see his recent webinar he did for us).
 Oh, back to the blogging… he started by writing guest posts for my blog and then opened his own site.
-A recent post that you should check out: Valuing the Small Improvement.

 - “The Gemba Coach” - Michael Balle

 Michael writes very in-depth blog posts that are hosted by the Lean Enterprise Institute and has been doing so since 2009.
 He’s also written three business novels, with his father Freddy, on Lean management that have been very popular.
 One post to start with: Any Tips for Conducting Daily Stand-Up Meetings with my Team?

 Ron Pereira started blogging years ago as “Lean Six Sigma Academy,” but as Gemba Academy took off, he incorporated his blogging into the Gemba Academy brand.
 Ron has also started podcasting and other team members, including Jon Miller have been blogging there too.
 A recent post to see: Bowling Should Be Unnecessary.
 Disclosure: Gemba Academy is a formal partner of KaiNexus.